buildsi/build-abi-containers/README.md

 ## Questions for Discussion / Remaining to do

-1. Currently, we are using custom autamus builds (e.g., a container with multiple mpich installed) as the test base.
-Ideally we can generate these quickly on the fly when we can install from a build cache.
-2. abicompat cannot be run until we have examples included, this is still being added.
-3. We need to derive a means to compare results across different testers.
+1. We need to derive a means to compare results across different testers.
 E.g., libabigail vs. Smeagle (when Smeagle has tests).
-4. Where should we put these results?
+2. Where should we put these results?
 I was thinking of running a workflow nightly to get artifacts from the GitHub API and put them where we want them.
 Where do we want them?

 ## Organization

  - [docker](docker): includes `Dockerfile`s, one per testing base, that will be deployed to [quay.io/buildsi](https://quay.io/organization/buildsi).
- - [tests](tests): includes yaml config files that are matched to a spack package to test (or more generally an autamus container).
+ - [tests](tests): includes yaml config files that are matched to a spack package to test.
 The configs are validated when loaded.
  - [testers](testers): is a folder of tester subdirectories, which should be named for the tester (e.g., libabigail).
 No other files should be put in this folder root.
  - [templates](templates): includes both container build templates, and tester runtime templates.
-The container build templates.
+The container build defaults to Dockerfile.default to build from spack source, and when we have a buildcache (ideally with debug) we can change that to Dockerfile.buildcache (the `--use-cache` argument described next.)

 ## Usage

-The client exposes two commands - to build and run tests:
+The client exposes two commands - to build and run tests.
+You can see these commands in use in the [GitHub workflow](.github/workflows/build-deploy.yaml) or continue reading for details.

 ```bash
 usage: build-si-containers [-h] {test,build} ...